 Article tags ▼

-By Alison Johnston - Director of Internal Operations 18th July 2018 Read time 2 minutes
+Alison Johnston - Internal Operations Director 18th July 2018 Read time 2 Minutes

 For dedicated online retailers, using programmatic marketing with an ‘always on’ approach is a no brainer.
 For those with an online offering but with bricks and mortar retail outlets, it can be used as part of a multi-channel strategy to reinforce your brand online as well as offline.

 But it goes deeper than just batch-blasting display adverts to as many eyeballs as possible.
 And not every brand is UK dominant.
 With programmatic, you buy the audience not necessarily just the ad space, which ultimately means enhanced targeting and better ROI.
 Due to efficiency of targeting it also offers lower campaign costs (vs offline ATL mass media such as TV or radio), with the ability and agility to scale activity, or swiftly switch to tactical messaging in-line with changing business needs.

 Let me answer some typical questions M3.Agency get asked regarding programmatic display…

 How do I implement programmatic marketing?

 Like any business issue, it’s about identifying what you’re looking to achieve.
 Is it simply brand awareness?
 Phone calls or sales?
 Recapturing abandoned online shoppers?
 Once identified, you can then set your KPIs.
 Programmatic marketing often comprises a two-pronged attack: delivering retargeting and prospecting display ads, across multiple devices.
 Retargeting involves serving ads for a defined time to anyone who’s previously visited your website.
 These ads can carry generic brand messaging or be dynamically built to show the products a user has viewed or show them similar products.
 Simple enough.